There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 Amundsen - the first man to reach the South Pole

-Roald Amundsen secretly planned the South Pole expedition when he built the ship "Fram" and the members of the expedition became the first in history to reach the South Pole point on December 4, 1911, five weeks before the expedition of Robert F. Scott made it there on his second attempt.
+Roald Amundsen secretly planned the South Pole expedition after he heard that Robert Peary had reached the Pole Point.
+He had been allowed to borrow the ship "Fram" from Fridtjof Nansen and was afraid he would take the ship back if he told about the change in plans.
+The members of the expedition became the first in history to reach the South Pole point on December 4, 1911, five weeks before the expedition of Robert F. Scott made it there on his second attempt.

 From Vollen to the North Pole